TopperDEL/Shardinator/README.md

 # Shardinator
- Shardinatpr - Pics in the cloud, privacy in your hands!
+ Shardinator - Pics in the cloud, privacy in your hands!